 Political Rights (1 = best, 7 = worst)

 São Tomé and Principe is an electoral democracy.
-The 2010 parliamentary elections were free and fair, as were the presidential and parliamentary elections in 2006.
+The 2010 parliamentary elections were free and fair, as were the presidential elections in 2011.
 The president is elected for up to two five-year terms.
 Members of the unicameral, 55-seat National Assembly are elected by popular vote to four-year terms.
-Four party blocs currently hold seats in the legislature, but a number of other parties exist.